Introduction

 - Update DHAs every five years or when process changes occur.

-- Train employees and contractors on hazard awareness and safe practices.
+- First, train employees and contractors on hazard awareness and safe practices.

-- Maintain housekeeping procedures to limit dust accumulation.
+- Next, maintain housekeeping procedures to limit dust accumulation.

-- Ensure proper bonding and grounding of equipment.
+- Ensure proper bonding and grounding of equipment to reduce static hazards.

-- Protect facilities and equipment with fire suppression and explosion mitigation systems.
+- To further reduce risk, protect facilities and equipment with fire suppression and explosion mitigation systems.

-- Conduct routine inspections to verify compliance with the latest guidelines.
+- Finally, conduct routine inspections to verify compliance with the latest guidelines.

 - Integrate operational readiness reviews into management systems.